 Why most AI stock-picking tools are lying — and the one question that exposes them

 Almost every 'AI stock predictor' advertises an accuracy number you can't verify.
 There's a single question that separates the honest tools from the marketing fronts — and most of the market fails it.
-Here's the question, why it works, and our own real numbers (including the markets where our model is bad).
+Here's the question, why it works, and our own real numbers (including the markets where our model is below a coin flip).

 Search "AI stock prediction" and you'll drown in numbers.
 87% accuracy.
-92% win rate.
-"Our AI returned 340% last year."
-Every one of them has a confident chart and a checkout button.
+92% win rate. "★★★★★ — our AI returned 340% last year."
+Every one of them has a confident chart, five gold stars, and a checkout button.

 Here's the uncomfortable truth: almost none of those numbers can be verified, and most of them are constructed to be unverifiable on purpose.